Location191 Rue de la Nouvelle France, 93100 Montreuil, France

 Consulting EngineerSAS MIZRAHI, Eric BOURNIQUE, Christian KPESSOKRO

-From the architect.
+Text description provided by the architects.
 The Montreuil Polytechnic (IUT) extension is located on a site undergoing profound change: densification of the built environment, urban boulevard, arrival of the tramway, and the regeneration of a neighbourhood in difficulty.

 The project consists of two distinct, independent functions: the Polytechnic extension (computer science, public relations and management) and a university cafeteria (CROUS).
 These are interwoven into a single and identifiable building of 4 partial storyies.
 Its regular volume comes alive through the reflections from mirror polished stainless steel joinery just as by the play of shadow and light that reveals a weave of several grey brick configurations.